wapuu-xyz/readme.md/README.md

 **wapuu-xyz/wapuu-xyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on creating the most comprehensive WordPress-related repository of up-to-date information.
+- 🔭 I’m currently working on making an up-to-date and comprehensive WordPress-related repository.
 - 💬 Ask me about anything related to WordPress!
 - 📫 How to reach me: help@wapuu.xyz